arafatm/Notes/lifehack/easyway_to_stop_smoking.md

 in the physical act of smoking for its own sake.

 Instead of feeling fearful and anxious about pangs, embrace them.
 Say to
-yourself: ‘I know what this is—it’s the ‘little monster’ dying.
+yourself: "**I know what this is—it’s the ‘little monster’ dying**".

-Don’t focus on the pang, but on what it represents—the death not of a friend, but of a terrible enemy.
+Don’t focus on the pang, but on what it represents — **the death not of a friend, but of a terrible enemy**.

 One that enslaved you for years and stole your health, your money, your self-respect, your courage and confidence, all the time trying to kill you.